lopezhansel/dev.lopezhansel.com/public/web/markdown/wts-es.md

 #### Four Sites one Code Base
 - WTS is designed to support 4 states in English and Spanish.
+- Content is written in simple file formats that can be edited by non-developers and translators.
-- Content is JSON and Markdown base allowing for easy creation and editing.
+- Content then is generated into code.

 #### Slides Component
 - Slides are built from JSON and Markdown content.
 Allowing faster creation of content.